emberjs/guides/source/testing/index.md

 file-change with `ember test --server`.

-Tests can also be executed when you are running a local development server (started by running `ember server`), at the `/tests` URI.
+Tests can also be executed when you are running a local development server (started by running `ember server`), at the `/tests` URI which renders the `tests/index.html` template.
 A word of caution using this approach:
 Tests run using `ember server` have the environment configuration `development`, whereas tests executed under `ember test --server` are run with the configuration `test`.
 This could cause differences in execution, such as which libraries are loaded and available.
 Therefore its